Nadia Maaroufi

 Selected publications

 Cheng Y., Rutten G., Liu X., Ma M., Maaroufi N.I.*, Zhou S*.
 Host plant height explains the effect of nitrogen enrichment on arbuscular mycorrhizal fungal communities.
-In review in New Phytologist
+New Phytologist

 *Shared last authorship